ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 1. Use it as a template for your own code
 1. [Inherit from it](https://www.bitdegree.org/learn/solidity-inheritance), and override only those functions that you need to modify

-The second method is much better because the OpenWhisk ERC-20 code has already been audited and shown to be secure.
-When you use inheritence it is clear what are the functions you modify, and to trust your contract people only need to audit those specific functions.
+The second method is much better because the OpenZeppelin ERC-20 code has already been audited and shown to be secure.
+When you use inheritance it is clear what are the functions you modify, and to trust your contract people only need to audit those specific functions.

 It is often useful to perform a function each time tokens change hands.
 However,`_transfer` is a very important function and it is